 This is another product with hyaluronic acid for extra dry skin, and it says it boosts the skin’s natural barrier against moisture loss.
 A lot of people like the texture too.
 It’s oil-free, dye-free, and fragrance-free, and it’s from a dermatologist-recommended brand.

 Let me add that hyaluronic acid also has the capacity to absorb up to a thousand times its weight in moisture.
 So, apparently, these little acids are quite active and powerful.

 The fifth product on my list is by Aveeno, another classic line that’s been around for a long time.
 This one is advertised as a positively radiant daily moisturizer with sunscreen.
 It’s got SPF-15, so it’s not super protective, but many moisturizers don’t have any SPF, so this is a nice plus.

 What’s really unique about this product is that it’s made from soy complex – which is something to be aware of if you don’t like soy products.

 It’s an affordable product that you can experiment with.
 It’s also a rich source of protein and lipids, carbohydrates, and vitamins because of the soy complex.
 A lot of skin care products now use plant and natural botanical ingredients.

 The moisturizer has got a nice floral scent to it, so if you’re looking for a fragrance-free product, Aveeno will not classify.
-But I do quite like it, and it’s also got very good rating on Amazon.
+But I do quite like it, and it’s also got a very good rating on Amazon.

 The next one is by TruSkin, and this is a company that’s new to me.
 The product I’m showing you is a daily facial moisturizer with Vitamin C and Vitamin B5.
 It’s actually been voted on Amazon the best Vitamin C moisturizer cream for the face.

 Vitamin C has been shown to have all kinds of wonderful anti-aging effects, and that’s important for toning and firming.
 This TruSkin moisturizer is supercharged with 15% of Vitamin C, and it’s also got green tea and jojoba oil.
 So, they use a combination of tea and plant extracts as well, which makes this product really cool.